Generic Name: teriflunomide (ter i FLOO noe mide)

 Before taking this medicine

-You should not use Aubagio if you are allergic to teriflunomide, or if:
+You should not use Aubagio if you are allergic to teriflunomide or leflunomide, or if:

 you have severe liver disease; or